edwinvdpol/homey-wfrac/README.md

 ![Homey App Validation](https://github.com/edwinvdpol/homey-wfrac/actions/workflows/validate.yml/badge.svg)

-Now control your Mitsubishi Heavy Industries air conditioner from anywhere with Homey.
+Control your Mitsubishi Heavy Industries air conditioner from anywhere with Homey.

-Check the temperature in your room(s) while on the move.
-If necessary, turn on your air conditioner before you get home.
-You don't remember if you turned off the air conditioner?
-Then switch off your air conditioner via Homey.
+Monitor the temperature in your room(s) while you're on the go, and, if needed, turn on your air conditioner before arriving home.
+Unsure if you left the air conditioner on?
+Simply switch it off remotely using Homey.

-For the correct operation of this Homey App, it is necessary that your air conditioner is equipped with a **WF-RAC** WiFi adapter which is already configured via the **Smart-M-Air** app.
+To use this Homey App, your air conditioner must be equipped with a WF-RAC WiFi adapter, already configured via the Smart-M-Air app.

+> [!IMPORTANT]
-This Homey App is **NOT SUITABLE** for models equipped with the newer INWFIMHI001I000 WiFi adapter which is configured via the AC-Cloud app.
+> This Homey App is *not compatible* with models that use the newer INWFIMHI001I000 WiFi adapter configured via the AC-Cloud app.

+> [!TIP]
+> Ensure that your air conditioners have static IP addresses on your local network and that they are within a strong WiFi signal range.